reach-sh/reach-lang/docs/src/rsh/errors/index.md

 This error indicates that you attempted to create a `{!rsh} Data` instance with no variants.
 This is not allowed.

+## {#RE0136} RE0136

+This error indicates that you are using a function, like `{!rsh} ContractCode`, that requires representing values as JSON, but giving it a value that cannot be represented as JSON.

+## {#RE0137} RE0137

+This error indicates that there was an error while parsing or compiling contract code for `{!rsh} ContractCode`.

 ## {#REP0000} REP0000